repotag/cutting_edge/README.md

 CuttingEdge monitors the status of the dependencies of your projects and lets you know when any of them go out of date.
 It:

 * Generates badge images that you can include in your projects' Readme, like the one above!
-* Can send you e-mail when the status of a project's dependencies changes
+* Can send you email when the status of a project's dependencies changes
-* Serves a simple [info page](https://dometto-cuttingedge.herokuapp.com/github/repotag/cutting_edge/info) detailing the status for each project
+* Serves a simple [info page](https://dometto-cuttingedge.herokuapp.com/github/repotag/cutting_edge/info) detailing the status of each project
 * Supports the following languages:
   * Ruby
   * Python